 Here’s a good overview of the healthcare system and insurance needs for Taiwan.

 Leave No Trace

 We were always taught to “Leave a campsite better than you found it”.
 This is something that’s carried over into all parts of our lives, but Taiwan Outdoors officially believes in a Leave no Trace policy.
+We felt that this wouldn’t be a complete guide to hiking in Taiwan if we didn’t keep encouraging hikers to travel responsibly.
 LNT.org has put together seven principles that will help towards minimizing behaviors deemed harmful to the environment:

 - Plan ahead and prepare